-‘Sports Illustrated’ Model Jasmine Sanders Skis In Her Underwear: ‘Icy’
+'Sports Illustrated Swimsuit' Model Jasmine Sanders Skis In Her Underwear: 'Icy'

 Over 36,900 Instagram accounts liked the photo, which attracted over 220 comments.

-Jasmine previously gave fans a peak at how she got and stays in such incredible shape in another Instagram post last month.
+Jasmine previously gave fans a peek at how she stays in such incredible shape in another Instagram post last month.
 In a sweet birthday shoutout for her boyfriend, Anthony Rhodes, she rocked skintight athleisure gear as she got ready for a workout with her man.
-She sizzled in a crop-top and tiny shorts and thanked him for introducing her to the world of fitness.
+She sizzled in a crop top and tiny shorts, and thanked him for introducing her to the world of fitness.